Houwenzhu/NBXXDGRP10.github.io/_posts/2017-10-18-Meeting-Minutes.md

 Conference Content:

-  1.
-    Discussed questions came up with last informal meeting
+  1.Discussed questions came up with last informal
-  2.
+    meeting
-    To think some interesting idea about the function of the app before next meeting
+  2.To think some interesting idea about the function
-  3.
+    of the app before next meeting
-    Discussed the personas
+  3.Discussed the personas
-  4.
-    Discussed what should we do next stage
+  4.Discussed what should we do next stage
-5. Before next meeting should determine whether

-​    the application should focus on picture or video
+  5.Before next meeting should determine whether the application should focus on picture or video

 ---